jrobind/dev-jot/README.md

 * Setting up a local development environment
 * Contributing code to a pre-existing codebase

-## The general Idea
+## The General Idea

 This project acts as a friendly entry point into the open source world.
 Making your first open source contribution can be a daunting prospect which puts off a lot of aspiring developers.

-The primary goal of this project is to create a welcoming and friendly environment to foster learning, to feel safe making mistakes, and to receive feedback and guidance whilst working with other developers.
+**The primary goal of this project is to create a welcoming and friendly environment to foster learning, to feel safe making mistakes, and to receive feedback and guidance whilst working with other developers.**

 The direction of the project will be led by those who contribute.
 There is scope to add a large variety of features and also to rebuild the app with different technologies.